 Expenses for the three months ended December 31, 2022 increased compared to the quarter ended September 30, 2022.
 There was an increase in exploration and evaluation cost, from \$73,868 during the three months ended September 30, 2022 to \$643,547 during the three months ended December 31, 2022 as the Company commenced Phase 2 drilling at Gemini in October 2022.
 The Company incurred share-based payments expense of \$68,489 during the three months ended December 31, 2022 as it granted 300,000 stock options to a consultant.
-There was an increase in management fees from \$24,000 during the three months ended September 30, 2022 to \$86,500 during the three months ended December 31, 2022 as it granted store three months ended September 30, 2022 to \$86,500 during the three months ended December 31, 2022 due to one-time additional management fees accrued to Rhodanthe Corporate Services, an entity controlled by Christina Boddy, Corporate Secretary, Warren Stanyer, CEO, and Jonathan Fung, CFO.
-The

-Company incurred shareholder communications costs of \$119,619 which included two investor awareness marketing campaigns which resulted in expenses of \$97,501.
+There was an increase in management fees from \$24,000 during the three months ended September 30, 2022 to \$86,500 during the three months ended December 31, 2022 due to one-time additional management fees accrued to Rhodanthe Corporate Services, an entity controlled by Christina Boddy, Corporate Secretary, Warren Stanyer, CEO, and Jonathan Fung, CFO.
+The Company incurred shareholder communications costs of \$119,619 which included two investor awareness marketing campaigns which resulted in expenses of \$97,501.

 Expenses for the three months ended September 30, 2022 decreased compared to the quarter ended June 30, 2022.
 There was a decrease in exploration and evaluation costs, from \$249,666 in the three months ended June 30, 2022 to \$73,868 in the three months ended September 30, 2022.
 During the three months ended June 30, 2022, the Phase 1 drilling at Gemini was completed and geophysical work was undertaken.
 There was a decrease in share-based payment expense from \$39,425 during the quarter ended June 30, 2022 to \$nil for the three months ended September 30, 2022 due to no options being granted during the period.
-The Company did not grant any stock options during the three months ended September 30, 2022 compared to 150,000 stock options granted to a consultant of the Company during the three months ended September 30, 2022 compared to 150,000 stock options granted to a consultant of the Company during the three months ended September 30, 2022 compared to a loss of \$156,917 for the previous quarter due to the share price movement of Century Lithium Corp.
-These decreases in expenses were partially offset by higher accounting and audit costs during the quarter ended September 30, 2022 as the Company accrued fees related to the fiscal 2022 year end audit, and incurred higher shareholder communications costs during the quarter ended September 30, 2022 as the Company accrued fies related to the fiscal 2022 year end audit, and incurred higher shareholder communications costs during the quarter ended September 30, 2022 as the Company accrued fies related to the fiscal 2022 year end audit, and incurred higher shareholder communications costs during the quarter ended September 30, 2022 as the Company accrued fies related to the fiscal 2022 year end audit, and incurred higher shareholder communications costs during the quarter ended September 30, 2022 as the Company took steps to increase investor awareness after its discovery at the Gemini.
+The Company did not grant any stock options during the three months ended September 30, 2022 compared to 150,000 stock options granted to a consultant of the Company during the three months ended June 30, 2022.
+There was a gain on marketable securities totaling \$12,822 for the three months ended September 30, 2022 compared to a loss of \$156,917 for the previous quarter due to the share price movement of Century Lithium Corp.
+These decreases in expenses were partially offset by higher accounting and audit costs during the quarter ended September 30, 2022 as the Company accrued fees related to the fiscal 2022 year end audit, and incurred higher shareholder communications costs during the quarter ended September 30, 2022 as the Gemini.